moonbeam-foundation/moonbeam/bug-bounty.md

 # Bug Bounty

-The Moonbeam bug bounty program is focused on the Moonriver and Moonbeam Parachains (deployed to Kusama and Polkadot respectively) and dAapps and is focused on preventing:
+The Moonbeam bug bounty program is focused on the Moonriver and Moonbeam Parachains (deployed to Kusama and Polkadot respectively) and dAapps.
+It is focused on preventing:

 * Thefts and freezing of principal of any amount
 * Thefts and freezing of unclaimed yield of any amount